cosmos/vega-test/public-testnet/README.md

 ### Genesis file

 We're using a modified exported genesis file from `cosmoshub-4` where we take control over the Coinbase custody, Binance, and Certus One validator accounts to be able to continue producing blocks.
-You can either modify your own genesis file using the [replace_ref.sh](replace_ref.sh) script by modifying the [genesis file](../exported_unmodified_genesis.json.gz) here or you can download our prepared, modifieg genesis file from [here](modified_genesis_public_testnet/genesis.json.gz)
+You can either use the [replace_ref.sh](replace_ref.sh) script to modify the [genesis file here](../exported_unmodified_genesis.json.gz) or you can download our prepared, modified genesis file from [here](modified_genesis_public_testnet/genesis.json.gz)

 The `sha256sum` for the modified genesis file is `89d1cb03d1dbe4eb803319f36f119651457de85246e185d6588a88e9ae83f386`.